In an earlier blog post, I gave you my standard settings for the Nikon D4 for how I shoot. Here is a link to that post.

 I turn on the “Auto ISO sensitivity control.”
 Then I set the minimum shutter speed to 1/2000.
 The ISO setting is what you see in the smaller window below the menu.
-I set this to ISO 100 and then set the “Maximum sensitivity” to ISO 12800.
+I put this to ISO 100 and then set the “Maximum sensitivity” to ISO 12800.

-Under the custom settings bank (Pencil Icon) I go into the auto focus setting.
+Under the custom settings bank (Pencil Icon), I go into the autofocus setting.

 I set the camera to AF mode.
 I also run this in continuous focus mode rather than single.

-Now of the 51 different focus points you can choose groups of these to help with focusing.
+Now, of the 51 different focus points, you can choose groups of these to help with focusing.
 I went with Nikon’s suggested 21-point dynamic-area AF.

 Here are suggestions by Nikon in the manual:

 The only other setting is on the lens that I turn on VR.